-We all have them: Friends, places and activities that drag us down into budget-busting territory.
+We all have them: friends, places and activities that drag us down into budget-busting territory.
 Your best bet for dealing with them is to flat out avoid them.

-Change your route to work to avoid the coffee shop selling $7 lattes, and bring a coffee in a travel mug from home instead.
+Change your route to work to avoid the coffee shop selling $7 lattes, and bring coffee in a travel mug from home instead.
 And don’t go to the bar with “just another drink” Joe or Jane, or you could be facing “just another” big bar tab that breaks the bank.

 5. Lower your interest to maximize savings

 How’s your credit?
 If it’s good, call your lenders to ask about qualifying for reduced rates on your loans, credit lines and even credit cards.
 Alternatively, consider opening a low-interest credit card and transferring higher balances to it to reduce interest.
-This helps you meet debt repayment goals faster, simplifies monthly payments and reduces the chance of missing a payment.
+This helps you meet debt repayment goals faster, simplifies monthly payments and reduces your chance of missing a payment.